-Benefits of napping
+Benefits of taking a nap

-- It improves your mood.
 According to a study that examined 40 participants and categorized them into nappers vs. non-nappers, the participants who napped were able to tolerate frustrating scenarios slightly longer than those who didn’t nap.
 Participants who napped also reported feeling less impulsive.

-- It boosts your memory and cognitive function.
 After learning both single words and word pairs, one study had half of the participants nap after their lesson, while the other half watched DVDs.
 While item memory (remembering a single word) decreased for both groups, associative memory (remembering the relationship between unrelated items) ranked higher in participants who had napped.

-Best amount of time to nap
+What’s the best amount of time to nap?

+How long is an effective nap, exactly?
 A nap of around 20 minutes can be beneficial and restorative, says Daniel A. Monti, MD, founding director and CEO of the Marcus Institute of Integrative Health at the Sidney Kimmel Medical College at Thomas Jefferson University and author of Tapestry of Health.

 Sleeping longer than that during the day can “reinforce a negative cycle of improper sleep at night,” he says, adding that “the majority of sleep should happen during the night between the hours of 10 p.m. and 7 a.m., according to circadian rhythms.”